Recent from talks

 Winnick was raised in a Jewish family on Long Island, New York.
 He is the son of Blanche and Arnold Winnick.

-Winnick's first business was a snow-removal operation when he was 12 years of age, employing other children in his neighbourhood to clear local roads and driveways.
+Winnick's first business was a snow-removal operation, which he ran when he was 12 years of age.
+He employed other children in his neighborhood to clear local roads and driveways.

-Winnick attended public schools in Long Island and graduated from Roslyn High School in Roslyn, New York in 1965.
-He attended CW Post College, and graduated in 1969.
+Winnick attended public schools on Long Island and graduated from Roslyn High School in Roslyn, New York in 1965.
+He attended C.W.
+Post College, part of Long Island University, graduating in 1969.

 Winnick's first job in financial services was as a bond salesman with Drexel Burnham Lambert.
 In 1978, he joined the staff of Michael Milken at Drexel's high-yield bond operation in California.
 He was head of the convertible desk.